stefan-bergstein/software-templates/scaffolder-templates/gitlab/vote-api-go/README.md

-# Python frontend for Vote app
+# Go backend for Vote app

 This repository contains the Backstage Template used to create the Kubernetes resources needed to build/deploy the Python Frontend for the Vote app.